SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 In my opinion, poorly described.
 What they mean is: `While ADC0 is enabled, if ADC0.MUXPOS is set to a value which selects a pin as the positive input to the ADC, the PORTx.IN register is not updated for that pin` This is hardly fatal - and easily worked around - but it is also nearly impossible to ignore if the core does not work around it.
 The most disconcerting part is that since the core will enable the ADC for you in init(), if it doesn't also work around this, you will immediately find that AIN0 is non-functional as a digital pin!
 This caused considerable consternation during development.
 Despite the frightening-sounding "Workaround: None" in the errata sheet, there is a simple workaround for most use cases - just point the mux somewhere else; if it is set to some reserved value that does not correspond to any pin, it will not disrupt any input.

-This core implements this simple workaround - on startup, and every every call to analogRead(), the mux is set to 127: `ADC0.MUXPOS=0x7F` That is a reserved value which does not correspond to any pin (it appears to be a floating input if the ADC is actually asked to measure it).
+This core implements this simple workaround - on startup, and every every call to analogRead(), the mux is set to 0x40 (GND): `ADC0.MUXPOS=0x40` It is necessary to have started a conversion at least once, though you don't need to complete it, for this to work.

 Just because this is worked around does not mean you can totally ignore it though; there are still a few cases where it becomes relevant.
 * If you are taking over the ADC - for example to use free running mode, the window compaerator, etc, you must remember than digitalRead() will not work on the pin you are doing analog readings on.